Boluwatifeh/Secure-AI/images/Readme.md

-This folder contains relevant images for this projectd
+This folder contains relevant images for this project